Pymble Wise Phone Initiative

 We are choosing a new and courageous path to make the world a better place for our girls

-We are delighted to announce Pymble will provide a wiser mobile phone choice for students in Years 4 to 8 in 2025.
+We are delighted to announce Pymble will provide a wiser mobile phone choice for students in Years 4 to 8 from 2025.
 These are to replace or substitute for smartphones, which research associates with negative impact on our young people.

 The Pymble Wise Phone Initiative was born from a desire to protect the wellbeing of our girls, while empowering them to grow confidently in the digital world.
 It’s not about limiting potential but about guiding them along the often-complicated path of modern technology.
 We want to give them the tools to stay safe, feel connected, and develop healthy digital habits, while safeguarding their mental and emotional health.